U.S. companies so far are surviving China’s factory shutdown. But the next few weeks are crucial.

 Cummins and other companies are scrambling to ensure that they have enough masks to protect returning workers.
 Different provinces have different rules about how many masks factories must provide each worker per day, before they can reopen, said Steve Lamar, chief executive of the American Apparel & Footwear Association.

 He said U.S. apparel companies usually import extra inventory before China’s Lunar New Year celebrations, which began this year in late January.
 That extra supply has helped prevent empty U.S. retail shelves so far, Lamar said.
-But with almost 40 percent of U.S. apparel and 65 percent of footwear originating in China, the clock is ticking.
+But with almost 40% of U.S. apparel and 65% of footwear originating in China, the clock is ticking.

 “There really is a lot of uncertainty,” Lamar said.